Wangvory/Big-Data-2-Airbnb/README.md

 # Machine-Learning-Sample-Code
-This is a memorandum for Big Data 1 and Machine Learning Course
+This is a memorandum for Big Data 2
+Start from Data Processing and Data Cleaning
+Then applied linear regression/logistic regression/Random Forest Classification/KNN